 Please carefully check your camper for nits and/or lice before driving them to camp or the bus stop.
 Should we discover that your camper has nits or lice during our first day health inspections, you will be given three options:

-- Provided our current nurse is comfortable with treating lice, your child can be treated for a fee of $30.
+- Your child can be treated for a fee of $30*.